 Consistent with the CCDF regulations, the first priority group consists of children residing in families with very low income.
 The second priority group consists of children with special needs, including children experiencing homelessness.

-Boards must be aware that, except for funded by DFPS and described in B-402.a, the priority groups in this section are for funded through CCDF, which include:
+Boards must be aware that, except for CCS funded by DFPS and described in B-402.a, the priority groups in this section are for CCS funded through CCDF, which include:

 Funds allocated to Boards under §800.58